ludelgad/ludelgad.github.io/index.md

 </p> Find here my [CV](https://ludelgad.github.io/files/Delgado_CV.pdf).

 <p align="left" >
 I am broadly interested in labor economics and applied microeconomics.
-My current research focuses on immigration, minimum wages, monopsony power, and the impact of local labor market shocks.
+My current research focuses on immigration, minimum wages, monopsony power, and the adjustments to local labor market shocks.
 </p>

  - I have been awarded the **Best Immigration Economics Paper** for my JMP by the committee of the 13th OECD Immigration Conference